Cheesy Pizza Rolls

 - Crushed red pepper flakes, optional

 - Preheat oven to 400°.
 On a lightly floured surface, roll dough into a 16x10-in. rectangle.
 Brush with pasta sauce to within 1/2 in. of edges.

-- Sprinkle with 1/2 cup mozzarella cheese, pepperoni, sausage and parmesan.
+- Sprinkle with 1/2 cup mozzarella cheese, pepperoni, sausage and Parmesan.
 Roll up jelly-roll style, starting with a long side; pinch seam to seal.
-Cut into eight slices.
+Cut into 8 slices.
 Place in a greased 9-in. cast-iron skillet or greased 9-in. round baking pan, cut side down.

 - Bake 20 minutes; sprinkle with remaining mozzarella cheese.
-Bake until golden brown, 5-10 more minutes.
+Bake until golden brown, 5-10 minutes longer.
 If desired, serve with minced fresh basil and crushed red pepper flakes.
-Yield: 8 appetizers.

 Nutrition Facts1 appetizer: 355 calories, 19g fat (7g saturated fat), 42mg cholesterol, 978mg sodium, 29g carbohydrate (3g sugars, 0 fiber), 14g protein.

 Very good and quick to make.
 I loved using the cast iron skillet because the bottom got nice and crispy.
 The only change I made was sprinkling some Italian Seasoning on top of the pizza sauce because I did not have fresh basil.

 I baked this for a sleepover party.
 I thought it would be more fun than just ordering pizza.
 I appreciate the previous review that suggests a little longer baking time.
 I just got my first cast iron skillet and am not too comfortable using it yet!I made "surpeme" style pizza, as requested by the teenagers.
 Pepperoni, sausage, onions, mushrooms, and peppers.
 I might saute the veggies next time.Very good, and a nice way to get me started using my new pan!